Mental Health and School Achievement: Why Gender and Age at Onset Matter

 Posted on

-Many parents, teachers, and clinicians would agree that mental health can affect learning – and the research reflects this.
-When a student is struggling with anxiety, depression, behavioural difficulties, or other mental health challenges, concentrating in class, completing assignments, and staying engaged at school can become much more difficult.1–4
+Most parents, teachers, and clinicians would probably agree that mental health can affect learning.
+When a students is struggling with anxiety, depression, behavioral difficulties, or other mental health challenges, concentrating in class, completing assignments, and staying engaged at school can become much more difficult.1–4

 Primary School Students Wearing Uniform walking in outdoor hallway going to class

-Within our research, we saw a similar pattern.
-We found that students diagnosed with a mental health disorder had lower school achievement at the end of comprehensive school than their peers without a diagnosis.
+Overall, we found that students diagnosed with a mental disorder had lower school achievement at the end of comprehensive school than their peers without a diagnosis.
 This pattern was seen across almost all mental disorder categories we examined.

-Importantly, these findings suggest that schools and mental health services need to pay particularly close attention to how mental health difficulties affect learning among girls.
+Importantly, these findings suggest that schools and mental health services should pay close attention to how mental health difficulties affect learning among girls.

 Female High School Students Wearing Uniform Using Interactive Whiteboard During Lesson